capstone-projects-2024-fall/project-whiteboardflow/documentation/docs/requirements/features-and-requirements.md

 #### Home page
 - Application will contain a home page featuring:
+  - User greeting
   - A button to start a mock interview.
-  - An icon in the upper right corner will be available, which drops down to give access to account preferences and a logout button.
-  - A table in the upper left corner will show the user’s previous question history.
+  - A hamburger menu in the upper left corner containing:
+    - User preferences.
+    - Log out.
+    - Previous questions and results.

 #### Account preferences
 - The application will feature a preferences page which allows the user to: